ahmadissa/mrss/README.md

 # MRSS Parser for Go

 This is a lightweight Go module to parse **Media RSS (MRSS)** feeds with optional `dcterms:valid` fields and `media:content` elements.
-It's built using Go’s standard `encoding/xml` package for speed, simplicity, and full control over namespaced elements.
+It supports both **local files and HTTPS URLs**, and is built using Go’s standard `encoding/xml` package for speed, simplicity, and full control over namespaced elements.

 ## 📦 Features

 - Parses `<media:content>` elements (with attributes like `url`, `type`, `duration`, etc.)
 - Handles optional `<dcterms:valid>` fields at both item and media level
-- Works with both MRSS feeds that include expiry and those that don’t
+- Accepts both local file paths and HTTPS URLs
+- Fully compatible with feeds containing images, videos, or mixed media
 - Returns Go structs ready for use

 ## 📂 Example Feed Supported